Alexplayrus1/linkifybeta/README.md

 # linkifybeta
-an ip logger hosted on replit
+# an ip logger like grabify hosted on replit
-kinda made for educational purposes only you may check it out at https://linkifybeta.alexlolyes2.repl.co/
+# kinda made for educational purposes only
+# you may check it out at https://linkifybeta.alexlolyes2.repl.co/